bigSamBoye0768/alx-higher_level_programming/0x00-python-hello_world/README.md

-hell script that runs a Python script
-<h3>1-run_inline</h3>	Shell script that runs Python code
+1-run_inline	Shell script that runs Python code

 2-print.py	Python script that prints a string followed by a new line